andyarensman/prepacker-app/README.md

 Originally I planned to scrape image urls and use those as images next to the gear data.
 This looked really nice, however I soon realized that this would likely be a copyright violation, so I scrapped the idea.
 I may allow users to upload their own images in the future and host them on Imgur like I did with my [Hiker Tracker App](https://github.com/andyarensman/Hiker-Tracker).

 The web scraper didn't work after deploying it.
 This was because of CORS.
 I had to run it through a proxy server in order to get it to work again.
-The proxy, crossorigin.me, should be replaced with something more stable in the future.
-Now I have an Axios error that needs fixing.
+The first proxy, crossorigin.me, ended up not working - I think it might be out of date.
+I'm using the free tier of `scraperapi` now, but you only get 1000 free calls.
+The lowest tier pricing is $49/month, so I will have to either find a different solution or remove the scraper from the final version.
+I will probably opt to remove it because the feature is more of just a neat trick that only saves a little time for the user.

 <a id="auth"></a>